Winds-AI/Frontend-development-mcp-tools/SETUP_GUIDE.md

-# Browser MCP Extension - Setup Guide

-**🚀 Version 1.2.0 - Enhanced for Autonomous AI Development**

-> Browser MCP Extension enables AI tools to interact with your browser for enhanced development capabilities. **Now optimized for autonomous AI-powered frontend development workflows** with enhanced connection stability, fast recovery, and intelligent monitoring.

-## 🎯 Perfect for Autonomous AI Workflows

-The extension works exceptionally well with AI IDEs when project context is properly configured:

 ### For Windsurf IDE (Recommended)
 Configure these in **Windsurf Memories**:
 1. **Authentication context setup** - How auth works in your project